urgi-anagen/TE_finder/INSTALL.md

 Compilation
 ===========

-<TE_finder-root-dir> is the root directory of TE-finder package
+<TE_finder-root-dir> is the root directory of TE-finder package.

-1-go to the <TE_finder-root-dir> directory
+1. go to the <TE_finder-root-dir> directory

-2-type 'cmake .'
+2. type 'cmake .'

-3-type 'make install'
+3. type 'make install'

-4-binaries are in <TE_finder-root-dir>/bin
+4. binaries are in <TE_finder-root-dir>/bin

 blaster: